scperkins/EJEHardenberg.github.io/public/tech-blog/playframework-dynamic-form-markup.md

 - Play's form helpers can bind to either `[]` or to `[#]` for _simple_ fields, not to both
 - Play's `[]` _cannot_ handle custom mappings of case classes.
 - The actual number between the brackets in a field name _does not matter_ so long as its a number.
-Its only purpose is to group nested data together (if that's the case)
+Its only purpose is to group nested data together (if that's the case) and sort it

 One thing I didn't touch in this blogpost is dealing with dynamically generated HTML for nested fields (inputs with names like `foo[0].bars[3].id`).
 They're not